-In addition, the anticipated increase in other traffic required to service the operations and maintenance of the airport should be within a 'no net increase in road transport' envelope at the airport.
+The anticipated increase in traffic required to service the operations and maintenance of the airport should comply with an aim of a 'no net increase in road transport' envelope at the airport.
 This new public-transport led strategy must be modelled and sit at the heart of Gatwick's surface transport investment plans.